Skip to main content

 Distribution

 Most widely-distributed in western Scotland, in the Outer and Inner Hebrides, and in Ireland.
-Also found in mainland Argyll, Dumfries and Galloway and Ayrshire.
+Also found in mainland Argyll and Ayrshire.
 It also has two locations in Cumbria

 Habitat and feeding